dji-sdk/Mobile-SDK-Doc/source/cn/quick-start/index.md

 Register for a DJI Developer account <a href="https://account.dji.com/register?appId=dji_sdk&backUrl=https%3A%2F%2Fdeveloper.dji.com%2Fuser&locale=en_US" target="_blank">here</a>.

 During the registration process, email information and a credit card or phone number will need to be supplied to verify registration.
 Any credit card information given will only be used for verification and will not be charged.

-This guide assumes Xcode version 7.3 above and Android Studio version 2.1.1.

 ## Generate an App Key